mboudiaf/pytorch-meta-dataset/README.md

 # PyTorch META-DATASET (Few-shot classification benchmark)

 This repo contains a PyTorch implementation of [meta-dataset](https://github.com/google-research/meta-dataset) and a unified implementation of some few-shot methods.
-This repo may be useful to you if you:

-- want some pre-trained ImageNet models in PyTorch for META-DATASET;
-- want to benchmark your method on META-DATASET (but do not want to mix your PyTorch code with the original TensorFlow implementation);
-- are looking for a codebase to visualize few-shot episodes.
+## Updates

+- March 2022 : Following authors' updated version META-DATASET V2 https://openreview.net/pdf?id=Q0hm0_G1mpHI , I tried to include more ImageNet pre-trained models from https://github.com/rwightman/pytorch-image-models and gather all scripts in a single MakeFile.

-**Benefits over original code**:
+**Some benefits over original code**:

+1. Enable you to run the full pipeline in PyTorch, and easy parametrization (no gin files).
-1. This repo can be properly seeded, allowing to repeat the same random series of episodes if needed;
+2. This repo can be properly seeded, allowing to repeat the same random series of episodes if needed;
-2. Data shuffling is performed without using a buffer, hence reducing the memory consumption;
+3. Data shuffling is performed without using a buffer, but rather by loading the start/end bit location of each image in each record, and shuffling those locations only.
+Therefore, memory consumption is theoretically reduced.
-3. Better results can be obtained using this repo thanks to an enhanced way of resizing images.
-More details in the paper.
+4. Tools to visualize few-shot episodes and visualize intra-task metrics (relevant for methods that perform test-time optimization).

 Note that **this code also includes the original implementation** for comparison (using the PyTorch workaround proposed by the authors).
 If you wish to use the original implementation, set the option `loader_version: 'tf'` in [`base.yaml`](config/base.yaml#L44) (by default set to `pytorch`).

+**Some cons over original code**:

+1. Less methods
+2. Optimal hyperparameters may not be properly set
+3. Not as frequently and well maintained than the original repo.

 **Yet to do**:

-1. Add more methods
-2. Test for the multi-source setting
+1. Make multi-source training available.
+2. Include SimCLR episodes.

 ## Table of contents
 * [Table of contents](#table-of-contents)